Now Hiring:

 Send your resume and cover letter to Kelsey Torgerson Dunn (she/her/hers) at careers@compassionatecounselingstl.com, with the subject line “Anxiety Therapist Interview,” and make sure you include a quick video!

-Introductory video request
+Introductory video request:

-Please submit an informal introductory video along with your resume and cover letter.
+If you’re comfortable with it, we love if you can submit an informal introductory video along with your resume and cover letter.
 Videos can be created on Loom, which will generate a link that you can email to Kelsey in addition to your cover letter and resume.
 In the video, we want you to

 1. Introduce yourself